joshbroton/clean-share-widget/README.md

 You lose tracking, but basic tracking will be added in the future (do you really look at your tracking, anyway?).

+Install: Download the .zip file and install via WordPress admin.

 License: GPLv2